 Inadvertent errors aside, for which I apologise in advance, I can say that great effort has been made to ensure that the factual material in Politics in Queanbeyan – From the Counties to Federation is correct.
 Full references are provided, allowing for direct verification.
 Having done my own proof-reading I, of course, will be happy to know of any unintentional errors.

 Please note that the construction of the whereabouts of the brig, “Bee”, was by myself, supporting Forrell’s contention that it may have been on that ship that Jane New sailed to Hawaii.

-The work is copyright, so citation would be appreciated and reproduction will require permission, but otherwise the information is free to use for study and research purposes.
-You may download, print, share as you wish.
+The work is copyright, so citation would be appreciated and formal reproduction will require permission, but otherwise the information is free to use for study and research purposes.
+You may download, print and share as you wish.

 Please note that this research project has been entirely self-funded.

 N. B. Certain histories of the Queanbeyan district by previous writers contain errors which I have, to some extent, addressed in a paper kept at Queanbeyan City Library by heritage librarian, Brigid Whitbred, and which I have posted on this website at

 The more comprehensive history covered in “Politics in Queanbeyan” will go a long way toward completing the more accurate depiction of this significant district and the pivotal figures who shaped its history.
 My work overturns much previously incorrect material and introduces much that has never been in the public domain before.